 - a.
 EO 13800 requires all agencies to use the NIST CSF or any successor document to manage an agency's cybersecurity risk.
 To support this mandate and align with the CSF, GSA has adapted this security policy and its primary procedural guides for managing risk, GSA CIO-IT Security-06-30, GSA CIO-IT Security-18-90, Common Control Catalog, and GSA CIO-IT Security-18-91, Risk Management Strategy. - b.
 Chapters 3-7 of this policy are organized into the five core CSF functions of Identify (ID), Protect (PR), Detect (DE), Respond (RS), and Recover (RC).
 Appendix A details the category and subcategory definitions and unique identifiers.
-Additional information is available in CSF Version 1.1. - 13.
+Additional information is available in CSF Version 1.1.
+Note: The next major revision of this policy will align to CSF 2.0. - 13.
 Cloud Services.
 No GSA user or SSOs including Regional Offices, shall conduct or acquire any type of pilot involving the use of GSA data or GSA logon credentials to a cloud service, platform, application, or tool without first consulting with the OCISO's Security Engineering Division (ISE).
 Such coordination can be made by contacting ISE representatives at SecEng@gsa.gov. - a.
-No procurement for such products/services shall be completed without coordination through the OCISO and having obtained a valid ATO granted by a GSA AO based on the processes defined in GSA CIO-IT Security-06-30 or a FedRAMP provisional ATO. - b.
+No procurement for such products/services shall be completed without coordination through the OCISO and having obtained a valid ATO granted by a GSA AO based on the processes defined in GSA CIO-IT Security-06-30 or a FedRAMP ATO. - b.
 GSA users or SSOs may leverage GSA authorized Cloud Service Provider services reviewed by the GSA Security Engineering Division (ISE) and approved by the GSA CISO.
 Contact SecEng@gsa.gov for the current list of approved services. - c.
 The use of PII can only be involved in such products/services when the ATO grants such authorization specifically.
-PII shall never be introduced into any pilot program at any time. - d.
+PII shall never be introduced into any pilot program at any time.

+- d.
 Multi-Factor Authentication (MFA) shall be used when implementing any cloud service, application, or tool. - e.
 Mobile applications that use a cloud platform for the storage, transmission, or processing of GSA data or Federal information under the management or control of GSA are subject to the above conditions. - 14.
 Zero Trust.
 GSA's Zero Trust Strategy Implementation Plan aligns with EO 14028, OMB M-22-09, the ZTA principles of NIST SP 800-207, and CISA's Zero Trust Maturity Model, Version 2.0.
 It supports the five pillars of: (1) Identity, (2) Devices,(3) Network, (4) Applications and Workloads, and (5) Data and the cross-cutting capabilities of Visibility and Analytics, Automation and Orchestration, and Governance that support the implementation of the pillars.
 It will be updated as Federal guidance and technological solutions mature regarding zero trust.
-GSA's organizations and systems are required to align with the plan.
+GSA's organizations and systems are required to align with the plan. - 15.
+Artificial Intelligence.
+Artificial intelligence (AI) technologies and platforms may only be procured, used, assessed, and monitored at GSA in accordance with GSA Order CIO 2185.1A, "Use of Artificial Intelligence at GSA."